 7) Seek a plug-and-play solution to make up for the lack of in-house legal and technical expertise.

-Quadrant’s monetisation SDK is an easy-to-use tool to diversify your revenue streams.
-Our location data SDK can be installed into your apps with minimal hassle, establishing a sustainable revenue source for your business.
-The best part, you can generate a passive income while allowing your users to use the app without ads – though in-app ads still remain available as additional options.
-Our SDK comes with an integrated Consent Management Platform, QCMP, that helps you secure your revenue stream without worrying about data privacy compliance.
+Quadrant’s monetisation program is a great way to diversify your revenue streams.
+We gather mobile location data through app publishers, from opt-in, first party mobile devices via an S2S integration.
+An S2S integration can be established with minimal hassle for a long-term, sustainable revenue source for your app.
+This is a great way to generate a passive income while allowing your users to use the app without ads – though in-app ads still remain available as additional options.
+The best part, our monetisation program allows you to leverage a free consent management SDK that ensures compliance with data privacy laws and consented use of your users data.

 Keeps you compliant with data privacy regulations and consent conditions: Stay compliant with the applicable data privacy laws and consent conditions around the use, collection, and disclosure, of user data within GDPR, CCPA and other major regulations from around the globe.